-We talked to Joost de Kluijver of Closing the Loop about green business solutions and here is what he said about them.
+Joost de Kluijver of Closing the Loop tells us about providing green business solutions to prevent e-waste from ending up in landfills.

 First of all, how are you and your family doing in these COVID-19 times?